-- 8.11 Stebbing Primary School is a rural village school located in the High Street and is centrally located within the Parish.
+8.11 Stebbing Primary School is a rural village school located in the High Street and is centrally located within the Parish.
 The main building, and its adjacent car park for staff use, is of Victorian appearance but there are additional teaching and other buildings to the rear which have been constructed in the past three decades and lead to large playing fields/areas.
+Demountable buildings are in use from time to time to meet peaks in pupil numbers.

-Demountable buildings in use until recently have now been replaced by permanent structures. - 8.12 There is a Montessori pre-school located within the Primary School for children between the ages of 2-5 which is open daily during term time.
-The School received a 'good' rating from OFSTED in October 2017 following an inspection.
+- 8.12 There is a Montessori pre-school located within the Primary School for children between the ages of 2-5 which is open daily during term time.
+The Primary School received a 'good' rating from OFSTED in October 2017 following an inspection.
 There are currently 140 primary school pupils between the ages of 4-11, of mixed gender in 5 classes covering years 1 to 6.
 The majority of pupils are from Stebbing Parish but the catchment area spreads as far as Lindsell (in the North) and Felsted (in the South) and currently the School is full.
-Essex County Council proposes to increase its capacity to 210 pupils from September 2020 with the addition of two new classrooms. - 8.13 The attractiveness of the School is a reason frequently given by many families opting to move to the Village.
-The transport of pupils from outside the village generates vehicle traffic and gives rise to considerable congestion at peak times.
+Essex County Council increased its capacity to 210 pupils from September 2020 with the addition of two new classrooms. - 8.13 The attractiveness of the School is a reason frequently given by many families opting to move to the Village.
+The transport of pupils from outside the village generates vehicle traffic and gives rise to considerable congestion at peak times, which is beyond the scope of this Plan to control.